Mediterranean Diet – What It is, It’s History and Benefit

 The lower servings of red meat, higher quantities of fresh produce, and fresh ingredients for home-cooked meals mean a much healthier way of life.
 People from the Mediterranean tend to live much longer due to their much better diets.

-The biggest and most notable research into the Mediterranean diet came in the form of the Seven Countries Study by Ancel Keys in the 1950s and 1960s.
+The biggest and most notable research into the Mediterranean diet came in the form of Ancel Keys’s Seven Countries Study in the 1950s and 1960s.
 This included a sample population from Greece, Italy, the former Yugoslavia, Finland, the Netherlands, Japan, and the United States.

 Specifically, the study explored the relationship between disease and diet.
 It involved over 12,000 men between the ages of 40 and 59.
 The study revealed that men on the Mediterranean diet were less likely to contract coronary heart disease.

 Later studies proved that a diet low in saturated fat reduces cholesterol levels and the risk of heart disease.
-The Mediterranean diet mainly consists of monounsaturated fat, the good kind of fat your body needs.
-This good fat is mainly from olive oil, a mainstay in most Mediterranean dishes.
+The Mediterranean diet mainly consists of monounsaturated fat, the good fat your body needs.
+This good fat is primarily from olive oil, a mainstay in most Mediterranean dishes.

-Research continues in order to have a better understanding into the links between lower risk of heart disease and the Mediterranean diet.
-Apart from the diet, research now points towards increased activity as part of the lifestyle as another cause for this figure – so it’s not all about diet but it’s a huge part of it.
+Research continues to better understand the links between a lower risk of heart disease and the Mediterranean diet.
+Apart from the diet, research now points towards increased activity as part of the lifestyle as another cause for this figure—so it’s not all about diet, but it’s a huge part of it.

 The Benefits of the Mediterranean Diet